scleradb/scleradb.github.io/docsrc/intro/faq.md

 As a BI professional, you are conversant with SQL, and understand the need to move to advanced analytics.
 But so far, exploring advanced analytics has meant sparing valuable time learning the myriad APIs, and getting down to coding in Java, R, Python, or whatever it takes.

 For you, Sclera is the most efficient way to build analytics applications.
-You only need to learn a handful of SQL extensions to start exploiting the power of sophisticated libraries such as Weka and Apache Mahout, incorporate external data from web-services, and perform complex event processing and stream analytics, and more -- all using familiar SQL.
+You only need to learn a handful of SQL extensions to start exploiting the power of sophisticated libraries such as Weka, incorporate external data from web-services, and perform complex event processing and stream analytics, and more -- all using familiar SQL.
 Moreover, it works on your existing database systems, with no need for any hardware setup and no need to move your data.

 ## I am an analytics consultant.
 Why do I need Sclera?